-Gratefully and affectionately, Shoghi.

-Shoghi Effendi, The Light of Divine Guidance (Volumn 1), p.
+Gratefully and affectionately, Shoghi.Shoghi Effendi, The Light of Divine Guidance (Volumn 1), p.
 84

-The foregoing correspondence is quoted at length in order to share with today's reader the Guardian's many detailed directives and words of encouragement, and also to convey some idea of the prevailing atmosphere of high hope and optimism.
+The foregoing correspondence is quoted at length in order to share with today's reader the Guardian's many detailed directives and words of encouragement, and to convey an idea of the prevailing atmosphere of high hope and tremendous optimism which left absolutely no room for doubt among the believers.

 It was at this auspicious moment in time when Mary Maxwell, future wife of the Guardian, the 25-year old daughter of Sutherland and May Maxwell of Montreal, arrived in Germany to lend her enthusiastic and energetic support to the German Bahá'í teaching efforts.
 From July 1935 to the end of 1936 she traveled the country from North to South and from East to West, visiting every local community and isolated Bahá'í.
-According to a biography of Rúhíyyih Khánum written by Violette Nakhjavání19, ... she became so enamoured of Germany during this time that she asked Shoghi Effendi if she might stay in this country rather than returning to travel with her mother May Maxwell who wrote that Mary was " greatly encouraged by the Guardian to concentrate her efforts where her heart is!"
-She was, as her mother puts it, "among a people who seem so akin to her..."
-An old-time Montreal friend, S.H.
-Abramson visiting in Europe, wrote to May Maxwell that "Mary has fallen in love with Germany and become almost 100% German."
-She learned the language with such fluency and spoke with so perfect an accent that many thought her to be German ...
-With her attention fixed solely on the work of the Cause, her efforts given entirely to the development of its institutions, and her time spent primarily in the company of Bahá'is who were later destined to suffer so terribly under Hitler's regime, is surely an indication of the metal she was made of.
+According to a biography of Rúhíyyih Khánum written by Violette Nakhjavání19, so perfect an accent that many thought her to be German...With her attention fixed solely on the work of the Cause, her efforts given entirely to the development of its institutions, and her time spent primarily in the company of Bahá'ís who were later destined to suffer so terribly under Hitler's regime, is surely an indication of the metal she was made of."